 Exposure to lead can be harmful to our health, especially for unborn babies and young children, so it’s important to keep lead levels in drinking water low.

 Follow the links for Public Health England information on the effects of lead and more on how we sample for lead as part of the water quality standards.

-If you are concerned that you may have lead plumbing or would like the drinking water checked for lead, please telephone our Customer Services team on 0330 303 0368 (calls charged at local rate) and we will arrange to take a water sample for analysis, free of charge.
+Lots more information about how to check for lead is below.
+If you're concerned that you may have lead plumbing, or would like your drinking water checked for lead, please call us to arrange a visit to your property and we'll take a water sample for analysis, free of charge:

-As a guide, 10m of pipe holds 1.2 litres of water.
-Ensure that the cold kitchen tap is fed directly from the main.
+Always run the tap before making up bottle feeds for infants.
+Ensure that the cold kitchen tap is fed directly from the water main.

 If you have lead pipes, only use the flushed cold kitchen tap for drinking and cooking – never use any hot tap.